campos-Allan/easy-info/README.md

 # easy-info

 ## Disclaimer
 It’s not possible to share the files and info's that this script was using it, and I scrambled the variable names and other stuff to make it anonymous, might made some mistakes in this step.
+This code in specific got really scrambled after this process.

 ## Structure
 <img src="https://i.imgur.com/wrYSBBl.png">